dbason/opni-es-deploy/README.md

         ```
         N.B.
 The included values will create an opendistro deploy with 1 master, 2 workers, and 1 ingres/client node.
 All of the nodes have dedicated memory that is double the Java settings.
 The data nodes have 4Gi of memory (2g in the Java settings) and 25Gi of allocated storage.
         The values also create ingresses for Kibana and the ingest node.
+    1) If you are using LoadBalancer services you will need to get the hostname for the elasticsearch cluster to ship logs to.
+        ```sh
+        kubectl get svc -n opendistro-es opendistro-es-client-service --output jsonpath='{.status.loadBalancer.ingress[0].hostname}'
+        ```

 ## Set up log shipping in the simulation cluster
 1) Install the Rancher logging application in the cluster you want to ship logs